-- (i) The site holds a manufacturer's authorisation for medicinal products for human use.
-None of these is a vaccine. - (ii) The site holds a manufacturer's authorisation for investigational medicinal products (IMPs) for use in clinical trials.
-This includes the PEGylation of vaccine conjugates.
+- 1. Name of facility: MSD Ireland (Brinny) - 2.
+Location (mailing address): Brinny, Inishannon, Co.
+Cork - 3.
+General description of the types of diseases covered: - (i) The site holds a manufacturer's authorisation for medicinal products for human use for the manufacture of monovalent bulk conjugate drug substance. - (ii) The site holds a manufacturer's authorisation for investigational medicinal products (IMPs) for use in clinical trials.
+This includes monovalent bulk conjugate drug substance.